whats-this/cdn-origin/README.md

 Simple but quick Golang webserver that serves requests to get files and redirects from [PostgreSQL](https://www.postgresql.org).

+### Features
+- Serves files, short URLs and "tombstones" (deleted file markers)
+- Allows for URL previewing on short URLs (add `?preview`)
+- Allows for thumbnail generation on images (if enabled, add `?thumbnail`)
+- Can be configured to store generalized metrics

 ### Requirements

 - PostgreSQL server with `objects` table